tvu2/potential-octo-funicular/proposal.md

 		Recipe(List<Ingredient> ingredients, List<Object> quantities, String instruction)
 		// Accessor methods
 		// Mutator methods
 		// Overide equals() method to compare two recipes.
-If they have the same name, same List of ingredients, they are the same.
+		// If they have the same name, same List of ingredients, they are the same recipes.
 		@overide
 		public boolean equals(Recipe recipe) {}
 	}